 Grand Junction's Art on the Corner program adds to the already vibrant downtown.
-Visitors and locals browse shops, stop and chat over coffee at sidewalk cafes and walk the inviting streets taking in the Art on the Corner program's beautiful sculptures and artwork on display.
+Visitors and locals browse shops, stop and chat over coffee at sidewalk cafes and walk the inviting streets, all while taking in the Art on the Corner program's beautiful sculptures and artwork on display.

-The Art on the Corner outdoor sculpture exhibit features more than 100 sculptures dotting the tree-lined streets of downtown Grand Junction each year.
+The Art on the Corner outdoor sculpture exhibit features more than 100 sculptures dotting the tree-lined streets of downtown Grand Junction each year and is one of the largest outdoor art displays in the country.
 Spearheaded in 1984 by Dave Davis, artist extraordinaire, Art on the Corner was one of the first programs of its kind and has been extensively replicated in other cities nationally and internationally.

 A wonderful way to browse the Art on the Corner sculptures is to make your way to downtown Grand Junction and have lunch at a fabulous local eatery, then walk part of it off by strolling up and down Main Street, Colorado Avenue and the surrounding area.
 If you start to get too hot or tired, just stop into a fun and funky downtown shop like Girlfriends, Pollux or Benge's Shoes.